J0-Y0/moon_light_energy/README.md

 4. **Get the EDA  under the `notebooks/` directory:**

-License
+## License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](../LICENSE) file for details.